Comparing Atkins Diet vs. Dukan Diet

 • How easy will it be for you to accomplish the requirements of the transitioning phases?

-• Which final phase are you likely to successfully follow the maintenance stipulations?
+• Which final phase are you likely to follow successfully?

 • Do you have medical or health complications that can be affected by the diet?